shahineb/statml-cdt-pytorch-tutorial/README.md

 ## Installation

-For this tutorial, you are roughly going to need a Jupyter kernel with `torch`, `numpy`, `matplotlib`, `tqdm` installed.
+For this tutorial, you are roughly going to need a Jupyter kernel with `torch`, `gpytorch`, `tqdm`, `sklearn` and base scientific libraries installed (`numpy`, `matplotlib`).
 If your usual python environment already has all of this, you can go ahead and use it.
 Otherwise, follow the below instruction to set up an environment.

 Code implemented with `python>=3.6`.
 Instructions written for 3.8.0 but can be adapted.